NFB Pause with Moïse Marcoux-Chabot

 When we met with Moïse earlier (if you read French, see this 2017 blog post), he was wrapping up the first year of filming what was at the time to be a feature documentary.
 But the project has since been transformed into a series, to be presented on the web in late 2019.

 “We were always very open-minded about the format.
 I had initially envisaged a suite of short films, then a series, then a feature film, and we recently returned to the idea of a web series.
-Who knows if it will change again,” jokes Marcoux-Chabot, who, along with producer Colette Loumède, decided that the footage itself should ultimately dictate the final form of Ramaillages.
+Who knows if it will change again,” jokes Marcoux-Chabot, who, along with producer Colette Loumède, decided that the footage itself should ultimately dictate the final form of Gatherings.

 Opting for a series was in part warranted by the large number of participants and by how closely the project is linked to natural cycles.